Charles James Blasius Williams: Works

 While a student Williams published in the Annals of Philosophy for July 1823 a paper on the low combustion of a candle.
 He published in 1828 Rational Exposition of the Physical Signs of the Diseases of the Lungs and Pleura, dedicated to Sir Henry Halford, of which a third edition appeared in 1835.
 He wrote in 1833 ten articles for the Cyclopædia of Practical Medicine; and in 1840 the part on diseases of the chest in Alexander Tweedie's Library of Medicine.
 Williams collaborated during the early 1830s with James Hope the cardiologist in research on heart sounds.
 They worked on donkeys; both published, but the relationship soured.

 In 1843 Williams published a concise Principles of Medicine, of which a second edition appeared in 1848, and a third in 1856.
-When in 1869 the Duchess of Somerset, disturbed by the death of her son Ferdinand Seymour, Earl St. Maur from aneurism of the aorta, printed for private circulation an account of the illness, suggesting malpractice by Williams, he brought an action for libel.
+When in 1869 the Duchess of Somerset, disturbed by the death of her son Ferdinand Seymour, Earl St. Maur from aneurysm of the aorta, printed for private circulation an account of the illness, suggesting malpractice by Williams, he brought an action for libel.
 The suggestions were withdrawn.
 Williams was widely supported by professionals, and he himself published an Authentic Narrative of the circumstances, which reached a second edition.
 In 1871 with his son, Dr. Charles Theodore Williams, he published a general treatise on pulmonary consumption.

 He published his autobiography, entitled Memoirs of Life and Work, in 1884.
 A complete list of his works was in the Catalogue of the Library of the Surgeon-general's Office, United States Army, vol. xvi.